 [excerpt is taken from about the middle of the article]

-Data Collection
+<h1>Data Collection

-To ascertain how each state is promoting family life, the following ten legislative indicators were examined from each state: (1) Earned Income Tax Credit; (2) Child and Dependent Care Tax Credit; (3) the Family and Medical Leaves Act; (4) minimum wage; (5) sales tax exemption on grocery; (6) marital rape exemption provision; (7) subsidized adoption guardianship; (8) Low Income Housing Tax Credit; (9) family promotion initiatives; (10) visitation rights.
+To ascertain how each state is promoting family life, the following 10 legislative indicators were examined from each state: (1) Earned Income Tax Credit (EITC), (2) Child and Dependent Care Tax Credit (CADC), (3) Family and Medical Leave Act (FMLA), (4) minimum wage, (5) sales tax exemption on food, (6) marital rape exemption provision, (7) subsidized adoption guardianship, (8) Low-Income Housing Tax Credit (LIHTC), (9) family promotion initiatives, and (10) visitation rights.

-In order to provide the most accurate information and fair representation possible, legislation consequential to a family’s well-being from each state was accessed through the websites of well respected federal, state, and academic organizations, such as the National Center for Children in Poverty, the Federation of Tax Administrators, and the Federal Office of Child Support Enforcement.
-Information collected from these organizations, whose work are widely respected and trusted, is examined in this study.
+To provide the most accurate information and fair representation possible, legislation relevant to a family’s well-being from each state was accessed through the websites of well-respected federal, state, and academic organizations, such as the National Center for Children in Poverty, the Federation of Tax Administrators, and the Federal Office of Child Support Enforcement (2005).
+Information collected from these organizations, whose work is widely respected and trusted, was examined in this study.

-Limitations
+<h2>Limitations

 It would have been ideal to gather all the necessary information from one trusted source, but such a source does not exist; thus the information was gathered from a variety of sources.
-Moreover, in the absence of generally approved indices on pro-family standards, the above ten indicators were selected because they affect families on matters ranging from marriage formation to financial security.
-Other important indicators could also have been examined, but for economy of time, space, and logistics only these ten items were selected for the study.
-Finally, this study examines mainly whether the states have created a foundation for healthy families by enacting needed pro-family legislations, but it will not examine the outcome or the degree of the state’s efforts to achieve the legislative intents.
+Moreover, in the absence of generally approved indices on pro-family standards, the preceding 10 indicators were selected because they affect families on matters ranging from marriage formation to financial security.
+Other important indicators could also have been examined, but for economy of time, space, and logistics, only these 10 items were selected for the study.
+Finally, this study examined whether states have created a foundation for healthy families by enacting needed pro-family legislation, but it did not examine the outcome or the degree of the states’ efforts to achieve the intent of the legislation.

-Findings
+<h1>Findings

-State Earned Income Tax Credit (EITC)
+<h2>Earned Income Tax Credit (EITC)

-EITC enacted since 1975 has been widely praised for reducing poverty and increasing employment among low- to moderate-income families.
-Observing Census data, Greenstein (2005) concludes that EITC has lifted more children out of poverty than any other government anti-poverty program.
-Johnson and his associates (2003) note that about 4.8 million people, including 2.6 million children, have been moved out of poverty as a result of the EITC policy.
-EITC has also significantly increased the employment rate of single mothers and welfare recipients in the last decade and a half and has expanded labor force participation among low-income families.
+Since it was enacted in 1975, the EITC has been widely praised for reducing poverty and increasing employment among low- to moderate-income families.
+Observing U.S. Census data, Greenstein (2005) concluded that the EITC lifted more children out of poverty than any other government antipoverty program.
+Johnson, Llobrera, and Zahradnik (2003) noted that about 4.8 million people, including 2.6 million children, have been moved out of poverty as a result of EITC policy.
+The EITC has also significantly increased the employment rate of single mothers and welfare recipients in the last decade and a half and expanded labor force participation among low-income families.

-The success of federal EITC has not gone unnoticed at the state level.
-As a result of the program’s dramatic success and bipartisan support, sixteen states have enacted their own EITC to supplement the federal program (see Table 1).
-Typically, the state benefit level is set at only about 15 percent of the federal credit, but this is nevertheless sufficient to lift some families above the poverty line.
+The success of the federal EITC has not gone unnoticed at the state level.
+As a result of the program’s dramatic success and bipartisan support, 16 states have enacted their own EITC to supplement the federal program (see Table 1).
+Typically, the state benefit level is set at only about 15% of the federal credit, but this is nevertheless sufficient to lift some families above the poverty line.
 For example, a family of four (two children) with a worker earning $7 per hour has a wage after payroll taxes of about $13,600 per year (well below the poverty line in 2003).
-Such a family qualifies for federal EITC of $4,204, plus a modest child tax credit of $420, but this family’s income would still be insufficient to rise above the poverty line.
-However, if this family receives a state EITC benefit at 15 percent of the federal credit, the family would now get an additional $631, for a total income of $18,830, which is finally above the poverty line (Johnson et al., 2003).
+Such a family qualifies for a federal EITC of $4,204, plus a modest child tax credit of $420, but this family’s income would still be insufficient to rise above the poverty line.
+However, if this family receives a state EITC benefit at 15% of the federal credit, the family would now get an additional $631, for a total income of $18,830, which is finally above the poverty line (Johnson et al., 2003).

-Child and Dependent Care Tax Credit (CADC)
+<h2>Child and Dependent Care Tax Credit (CADC)